ZySec-AI/project-zysec/README.md

       ```bash
       git clone https://github.com/ZySec-AI/ZySec.git

-2. **Starting the Application Server**: For remote model server, please update the config.cfg.
-The script below will download the model and run the applicaiton locally, if can modify the configuration file:
+2. **Starting the Application Server**: Modify the config.cfg file as per per your requirement.
+By default the the script will download the model and run a local instance using llama-cpp-python[server]:
       ```bash
       chmod +x start.sh
       ./start.sh